-Language Spoken at Home by the Respondent - Data on language spoken at home were derived from answers to questions 14a and 14b in the 2014 American Community Survey (ACS).
+Language Spoken at Home by the Respondent - Data on language spoken at home were derived from answers to questions 14a and 14b in the 2019 American Community Survey (ACS).
 These questions were asked only of persons 5 years of age and older.
-Instructions mailed with the ACS questionnaire instructed respondents to mark "Yes" on Question 14a if they sometimes or always spoke a language other than English at home, and "No" if a language was spoken only at school, or if speaking was limited to a few expressions or slang.
+Instructions mailed with the ACS questionnaire instructed respondents to mark "Yes" on Question 14a if they sometimes or always spoke a language other than English at home, and "No" if the person speaks only English, or if a non-English language is spoken only at school, or is limited to a few expressions or slang.
 For Question 14b, respondents printed the name of the non-English language they spoke at home.
-If the person spoke more than one non-English language, they reported the language spoken most often.
-If the language spoken most frequently could not be determined, the respondent reported the language learned first.
+If the person spoke more than one non-English language, accompanying instructions instructed them to report the language spoken most often.
+If the language spoken most frequently could not be determined, the respondent was instructed to report the language learned first.